operate-first/peribolos-as-a-service/README.md

 ## How it works

 Simply install this application.
-It will ensure a `.github` special repository exists in your repository.
+It will ensure a special `.github` repository exists in your organization.
 In addition to that, Peribolos will create a pull request to this repository for you with all your github organization settings exported to `peribolos.yaml` manifest.

 Later, on any change to this manifest pushed to the default branch, Peribolos will apply those changes to your organization.